The first piece of financial advice everyone is going to give you: set aside an emergency fund!

 Now, this process might take a while, but if you follow the

 50-30-20 salary allocation rule, you will soon be able to accumulate it!

 In the case of an emergency fund, it

 Once you’ve set aside the amount that you need for your emergency fund, channel the 20% into other non-emergency saving goals.

-You know, for things like your future wedding
+You know, for things like

-and your own HDB flat?
+your own HDB flat?